Vince Coleman (train dispatcher): Legacy

 Vince Coleman was also the subject of a Heritage Minute and was a prominent character in the CBC miniseries Shattered City: The Halifax Explosion.
 The Heritage Minute and other sources contain historical inaccuracies in that Coleman is shown warning others in the area surrounding the depot station of the impending explosion.
 In reality the Richmond Station was surrounded by freight yards.
 Another error is the exaggeration of the number of passengers aboard the Saint John train.
 The four-car overnight passenger train contained a maximum of 300 people, not 700 as stated in the Heritage Minute.
 The warning message is also changed.

 Coleman's telegraph key, watch and pen are on display in the Halifax Explosion exhibit at Halifax's Maritime Museum of the Atlantic.

-Coleman is interred at Mount Olivet Cemetery in Halifax, at the intersection of Mumford Road with Joseph Howe Drive.
+Coleman is buried at Mount Olivet Cemetery in Halifax, at the intersection of Mumford Road with Joseph Howe Drive.
 A street is named after him in the Clayton Park neighbourhood of Halifax, and in 2007 a section of Albert Street near his old home was renamed Vincent Street.
 A condominium near Mount Olivet Cemetery on Bayer's Road is named The Vincent Coleman, also in his honour.

 Coleman was inducted into the Canadian Railway Hall of Fame in 2004.
 A Halifax harbour ferry was named Vincent Coleman, by popular vote in the spring of 2017.
 The ferry was dedicated and officially entered service in a ceremony at the Halifax ferry terminal on 14 March 2018.